yeslogic/prince-docs/docs/prince-for-books.md

 ### The property `prince-line-break-choices`

-Another property for fine-tuning the line breaking behaviour is ``.
+Another property for fine-tuning the line breaking behaviour is `prince-line-break-choices`.

 The keyword `title` is intended for title pages of books or chapters, where phrasing considerations are of prime consideration even at the cost of extremely unbalanced lines.